spex-xray/spex-help/source/reference/models/lpro.rst

 absolute position of the source is unknown and a small linear shift in wavelength is necessary.

-**Warning:** *This model can be applied to grating spectra (like RGS), but if you include in your fit also other data (for example EPIC), the same broadening will also be applied to that other data SET.
-This can be avoided by using a separate sector for each detector type.*
+..
+Warning:: This model can be applied to grating spectra (like RGS), but if you include in your fit also other data (for example EPIC), the same broadening will also be applied to that other data SET.
+This can be avoided by using a separate sector for each detector type.

-**Warning:** *The above approximation of spatially extended sources assumes that there are no intrinsic spectral variations over the surface area of the X-ray source.
+..
+Warning:: The above approximation of spatially extended sources assumes that there are no intrinsic spectral variations over the surface area of the X-ray source.
 Only total intensity variations over the surface area are taken into account.
 Whenever there are spatial variations in spectral shape (not in intensity) our method is strictly speaking not valid, but still gives more accurate results than a point-source approximation.
-In principle in those cases a more complicated analysis is needed.*
+In principle in those cases a more complicated analysis is needed.

 The parameters of the model are: